pd95/SwiftUI-Sidebar/README.md

 Whenever a list row is selected from the sidebar, this influences the content of the primary view.
 When a list entry in the primary view is selected, this will influence the content of the supplemental view.

+**Warning**: After recent changes I have retested the app in various conditions on iPad (12") and iPhone and have to admit:
+The app is broken in the current state.
+It will worke nicely on iPad with all at least two views visible.
+But navigation does not work if there is only one of the views on screen.
+The removal of the `NavigationView` from `SidebarList` and `PrimaryView` was definitely wrong.

+**The conclusions highlighted below are very probably wrong.
+It seems as if I'm back in the state of: I have nothing understood.**

 ## The problems

 During the implementation, I've hit the following problems and had to find appropriate solutions.

-1. List selection is not easily remembered: `AppStorage` does not support optional types (which are in general used by `NavigationLink`s `selection` parameter to remember the currently selected entry)
+1. List selection is not easily remembered: `AppStorage` and `SceneStorage` do not support optional types (which are used by `NavigationLink`s `selection` parameter to remember the currently selected entry).

 2. A programmatically triggered `NavigationLink` (i.e. setting the `selection` to the correct `tag`) will trigger the display of the destination view, but it will not highlight the row/link as selected.
-    The programmatically selected sidebar entry will not be displayed as long as the sidebar is shown by the user.
+    The programmatically selected sidebar entry will not be displayed as long as the sidebar is not shown by the user.
     (e.g. on an iPhone and 11" iPad the sidebar is hidden by default!)

 3. Especially disturbing: the initially displayed `PrimaryView` and `SupplementalView` are treated as placeholders and are